9thChasingWindGirl/Ryzenintosh_B550M-5900X-6900XT-AX200/README_EN.md

 16. AMDRyzenCPUPowerManagement.kext *！
 17. ~~SMCAMDProcessor.kext~~
 18. SMCSuperIO.kext
-19. SMCRadeonGPU.kext *！
+19. SMCRadeonSensors.kext *！
-20. RadeonSensor.kext *！
-21. USBPorts.kext
+20. USBPorts.kext
-22. XHCI-unsupported.kext
+21. XHCI-unsupported.kext

 # *！*：
-1. AMDRyzenCPUPowerManagement.kext、~~SMCAMDProcessor.kext~~、[AMD.Power.Gadget.app](https://github.com/trulyspinach/SMCAMDProcessor/releases/download/0.7.1/AMD.Power.Gadget.app.zip) need to be used together；
+1. AMDRyzenCPUPowerManagement.kext、SMCAMDProcessor.kext、[AMD.Power.Gadget.app](https://github.com/trulyspinach/SMCAMDProcessor/releases) need to be used together；
-2. RadeonSensor.kext、SMCRadeonGPU.kext、[RadeonGadget.app](https://github.com/ChefKissInc/RadeonSensor/releases) need to be used together.
+2. RadeonSensor.kext、SMCRadeonGPU.kext、~~RadeonGadget.app~~ need to be used together.(RadeonGadget seems to have some errors, issue has been submitted)
+3. AirportItlwm.kext replaced with itlwm.kext，needs to be used with [HeliPort.app](https://github.com/OpenIntelWireless/HeliPort/releases)。

 #### Kernel-Patch
 Beginning with “algrey - Force cpuid_cores_per_package” had been modified to 5900X；